Vectorial phase retrieval in super-resolution polarization microscopy: Forward model for characterizing a birefringent distribution at the pupil plane

-where $j=0,\ldots,3$, and a single index notation was used for the basis elements $Z_l$ (e.g. the Fringe notation).
-Note that $\sum'$ in the expression for $W$ indicates that the terms corresponding to piston and defocus should be excluded.
-The piston term only fixes a global phase that is unimportant and cannot be determined from intensity measurements, while the defocus term is redundant with the more accurate defocus parameter $\Delta$ in Eq.~(\ref{eq:Galphadelta}) which is also included as an optimization parameter.
+\ese where $j=0,\ldots,3$, and a single index notation was used for the basis elements $Z_l$ (e.g. the Fringe notation\cite{Goodwin_2006}).
+Note that $\sum'$ in the expression for $W$ indicates that the terms corresponding to piston and defocus are excluded.
+The piston term would simply add a global phase that is unimportant and cannot be determined from intensity measurements, while the defocus term would be redundant with the more accurate defocus parameter $\Delta$ in Eq.~(\ref{eq:Galphadelta}) which is also included as an optimization parameter.
 Also, note that any misalignment of the PSFs with respect to the optical axis is corrected by the scalar tilts present in $W$.
-The number of Zernike polynomials to be included in the decomposition depends on the expected spatial dependence of the birefringent pupil.
-In this work, we found that using the first 15 polynomials is usually enough, even when retrieving discontinuous pupils such as the s-plate (see Fig.~\ref{fig:seo_ret}).
-It should also be mentioned that the smooth description provided by the Zernike model works despite the fast variations due to the SAF radiations since these are already included in the propagation model.
-This Zernike expansion is inspired by the Nijboer-Zernike theory \cite{janssen2002extended,braat2003extended,braat2005extended} where a scalar mask would be separated into real and imaginary parts before decomposing them in terms of Zernike polynomials.
+The number of Zernike polynomials included in the decomposition depends on the expected spatial dependence of the BDPP.
+In this work, we found that the first 15 polynomials are usually sufficient, even when retrieving discontinuous BDPPs such as a q-plate (see Fig.~\ref{fig:seo_ret}).
+It should also be mentioned that the smooth description provided by the Zernike model works despite fast variations due to SAF radiation since these are already included in the propagation model.
+This Zernike expansion is inspired by the Nijboer-Zernike theory where a scalar mask would be separated into real and imaginary parts before decomposing them in terms of Zernike polynomials.\cite{janssen2002extended,braat2003extended,braat2005extended}